 In the weeks since the Whole School SEND Summit in february we have been delighted to feature in a number of blogs looking back at the event, the lessons learned and next steps.
 Have a look below and continue the conversation on the Summit Group here and by connecting via Twitter and Facebook.

-Thanks to: Tania Tirraoro of Special Needs Jungle for her piece looking at what the Summit achieved and reacting to Edward Timpson MP's use of the term 'agitators'.
+Tania Tirraoro of Special Needs Jungle looks at what the Summit achieved and reacting to Edward Timpson MP's use of the term 'agitators'

-Hannah Wilson, Headteacher Designate of Aureus School and #WomenEd co-founder, for her detailed account of the keynote addresses and 'Making the invisible visible' panel, as well as aims for the future.
+Hannah Wilson, Headteacher Designate of Aureus School and #WomenEd co-founder, gives a detailed account of the keynote addresses and 'Making the invisible visible' panel, as well as aims for the future

-Nancy Gedge parent and consultant teacher for Driver Youth Trust for her reflections on the ups and downs of trying to influence SEND policy in education,
+Nancy Gedge parent and consultant teacher for Driver Youth Trust reflects on the ups and downs of trying to influence SEND policy in education

-Bethlyn Killey, parent and Executive Member of Educational Rights Alliance, for her examination of the wider context and the need to bring parents and practitioners together more,
+Bethlyn Killey, parent and Executive Member of Educational Rights Alliance, examines the wider context and the need to bring parents and practitioners together more

-Jon Severs of TES for his piece asking how we can harness the emotion felt by many in the sector whilst being inclusive of those who are not as knowledgeable or emotional involved.
+Jon Severs of TES asks how we can harness the emotion felt by many in the sector whilst being inclusive of those who are not as knowledgeable or emotional involved.

-and an anonymous parent, and winner of two free tickets to the Summit via Special Needs Jungle, for their piece on the summit from a newcomers perspective.
+An anonymous parent and winner of two free tickets to the Summit via Special Needs Jungle brings a newcomers perspective

 Finally, a special mention to Donna Chapman who got in touch via the Summit Group.